 Name(s) Date

-Particle physicists use graphs like the one shown on this page to look at the results of their experiments.
+Particle physicists use graphs like the one shown to look at the results of their experiments.
 By putting mass readings on a histogram, they can see that the peaks show separate particles.

-Since we don’t have ready access to particles or machines to make them, we are going to look at something more readily available: pennies.
+Since we don’t have ready access to particles or machines to make them, we are going to look at something more readily available: U.S. pennies.
 There are lots of pennies in circulation.
 Are they all the same?
 They all represent $0.01 and may be similar in color, but is that the only thing that they have in common?

-Obtain a set of pennies from your instructor.
+Divide into groups of two or three students.
+Obtain a set of pennies from your teacher.

+Begin by brainstorming characteristics of a U. S. penny.
+Identify the characteristics that can be measured or described with a number value.
 Measure and record as many properties of each penny as you can observe.

 Organize your data in a table.

-Draw at least two histograms to represent your data.
+Draw a histogram of your group data and a histogram of the class data.

 Answer the following questions on another sheet of paper.
 Show all calculations.